fabeulous/ari-conversion/README.md

 - type correctness (for many-sorted TRSs)
 - that variables on the right-hand side of a `Rule` also appear in the left-hand side of a rule

+### Parsing meta data in COPS problems

+The tool attempts to parse some meta data from the `(COMMENT ... )` block of a COPS problem.
+It currently supports:

+ - DOIs when the block contains a line of the shape

+    ```
+    doi:....../.....
+    ```

+ - names of submitters, when the block contains a line of the shape

+    ```
+    submitted by: [names]*
+    ```

+Note that in both cases there can be no other content in the same line.
+Moreover, in cases where the block ends in the same line as the data there must be at least one white space character (space, tab, or newline) after the DOI or the last name.
+For example the following is not a valid COMMENT block since there is no white space after the DOI and before the closing parenthesis.

+    (COMMENT
+      doi:10.0000/SOMESUFFIX)

 ### Disclaimer

 This is still an early version and has not been tested extensively on real-world examples.
 Comments marked with `qq[initals]` indicate decisions or assumptions that might be liable to change.